open/close all folders

 - Sometimes perfectly loving parents let the child stay with friends for a time, for all sorts of reason — not to interrupt their school work, or to avoid dragging them on a trip with many stops and little for the child to do, or to keep in touch with a close friend, or just to let them spend a vacation in a vacation home.

-- Until about 1990, social services was unlikely to remove a battered teenager from a home, unless the child was being sexually abused, or had had an injury that required medical attention, like a broken arm, and it wasn't until the mid-1980s, that people in many professions (like teachers) were required to report any suspected abuse.
+- Until about 1990, social services were unlikely to remove a battered teenager from a home, unless the child was being sexually abused, or had had an injury that required medical attention, like a broken arm, and it wasn't until the mid-1980s, that people in many professions (like teachers) were required to report any suspected abuse.
 Teens who were bullied, punched, or verbally abused, were thought to be better off toughing it out for a year or two, or three, rather than spending that time in a group home, or taking up space in one of the few foster homes that would take a teen.
-It wasn't all that uncommon for teens in such situations to find private situations, with a friend, relative, or someone, and everyone just to look the other way.
+It wasn't all that uncommon for teens in such situations to find private situations, with a friend, relative, or someone else, and everyone just looked the other way.
 It doesn't happen now, because a minor can't seek medical care without a parent, have a non-parent call them in sick to school, and the list goes on.
 Every "alternate placement" has to be on the books now.
 So in a drama set in the 80s or earlier, it's truth in television.